 Cleveland Bishop Nelson Perez visted Padua Franciscan High School on the Feast Day of St. Francis of Assisi, which was on Wednesday, October 4, 2017.
-He celebrated Mass with 800 students, in addition to faculty, staff, board members, parents, alumni, and grandparents in the Gymnasium.
+He celebrated Mass with our community, including 800 students, in addition to faculty, staff, board members, parents, alumni, and grandparents in the Gymnasium.

 “Here’s a spiritual message to all of you today.
 You and I could do the very same thing.
 The world is a tough place, but God wants us to have an openness of heart,” Bishop Perez said.
-“I want you to remember this, never, never, never underestimate the power of the Spirit of God working in you, with you and despite you.”
+“I want you to remember this, never, never, never underestimate the power of God’s spirit working in you, through you and despite you.”

 Following Mass, Bishop Perez was present for the first annual Day of Giving, Bruins Big Give, which was a community-wide effort to help keep tuition more affordable for all families.
-He was very moved by our students who gave their own money to help keep tuition affordable for all families.
+He was very moved by our students who gave their own money to help their fellow classmates.
 “What a wonderful way to share the gift you receive…You will really appreciate the gift you have of receiving a Catholic education later on in life,” he said.

 Bishop Perez also received a tour of the school and had lunch with student leaders on campus.
 Students presented the bishop with a Padua Prayer Blanket, some Padua gear, and a book about St. Francis.

 Click here to read the Diocese of Cleveland’s article.